BlaineDev/431-2020/classes/postclass/README.md

     - Building a personal website will be an optional lab assignment in 432.
     - Our 431 TA Wyatt Bensken has a wonderful blog post [How did you build this site?](https://wyattbensken.com/post/building-website/) explaining how he built [his site](https://wyattbensken.com/).
 Wyatt also produced a [YouTube video](https://www.youtube.com/watch?v=ZBxCk7P9wqE&feature=youtu.be) describing his motivation for doing the work.
     - [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) is another great source developed by Yihui Xie, Amber Thomas and Alison Presmanes Hill.
+8. Update your version of Zoom, as will be required by CWRU as of early January.
+To update your desktop Zoom application, click on the profile icon in the top right corner of the application and select “check for updates” from the list.
+You can also download the latest version from https://zoom.us/download.

 ## Ways To Learn More (over the break)